History of Indiana: Prohibition and women's suffrage

 To gain political power in favor of prohibition legislation, a state Prohibition Party was formed in 1884; however, it was never able to effectively mobilize a significant force of voters within the state.
 Many temperance advocates continued to work within the more established political parties.
 The liquor issue pitted wets and drys in stable uncompromising coalitions that formed a main theme of Hoosier politics into the 1930s.
 One legislative success occurred in 1895, when the state legislature passed the Nicholson law, a local option law authored by S. E. Nicholson, a Quaker minister who served in the state legislature and was a leader of the national Anti-Saloon League.
 The League became a political powerhouse, mobilizing pietistic Protestant voters (that is, members of the major denominations except Lutherans and Episcopalians) to support dry legislation.
 The Nicholson law allowed voters in a city or township to file a remonstrance that would prevent an individual saloon owner from acquiring a liquor license.
 Additional legislative efforts to extend the Nicholson law and achieve statewide prohibition in Indiana would not occur until the early twentieth century.
 One of the leading supporters for the temperance movement in Indiana was Emma Barrett Molloy, who was an active member of the WCTU and lectured across the country to promote the ban of alcohol.
 Through her vocal activism in temperance and prohibition, Molloy also entered into the women's suffrage sphere as a strong supported for women's rights, particularly freedom of speech.

-In May, 1906, in Kokomo, a meeting was called to try to revive the defunct Indiana suffragist movement.
+In May 1906, in Kokomo, a meeting was called to try to revive the defunct Indiana suffragist movement.
 An Indiana Auxiliary of the National American Woman Suffrage Association was formed and officers were elected.
 The officers included: Sarah Davis, President; Laura Schofield, first vice-president; Anna Dunn Noland, second vice-president; Mrs. E. M. Wood, secretary; Marion Harvie Barnard, treasurer; and Jane Pond and Judge Samuel Artman, auditors.

-In 1911, a suffrage group was formed after the Indianapolis Franchise Society and the Legislation Council of Indiana Women merged to form the Women's Franchise League of Indiana (WFL).
+In 1911, a suffrage group was formed after the Indianapolis Franchise Society and the Legislation Council of Indiana Women merged to form the Woman's Franchise League of Indiana (WFL).
 The WFL was a member of the national suffrage organization, the National American Woman Suffrage Association.
 The league was influential in obtaining the vote for women at the state level and formed 1,205 memberships in thirteen districts.
-After the Nineteenth Amendment to the United States Constitution was adopted, the Women's Franchise League of Indiana organized the League of Women Voters of Indiana.
+After the Nineteenth Amendment to the United States Constitution was adopted, the Woman's Franchise League of Indiana organized the League of Women Voters of Indiana.